lukszamarcin/100-tiramisu-keras/README.md

 Keras implementation of 100 layer Tiramisu for semantic segmentaton

+Tested with:
+Python 3
+Tensorflow 1.6.0
+Keras 2.1.5

 ## Running a demo
 Test network trained with CamVid data on custom image by running:
 ~~~